judahpaul16/covid-tracking/README.md

 Be sure to have gnuplot installed on your system:

-# Windows
+## Windows
-Download the latest version of the installer from gnuplot site.
+Download the latest version of the installer from gnuplot [linked text](https://sourceforge.net/projects/gnuplot/files/gnuplot/ "site").

 Run the downloaded file and allow it to run as administrator if requested